wolce/ctf-writeups/HackTM_CTF_2020/dora/dora.md

 The segmentation step stays the same.

-The script will try to find all of the sprites matching our templates in the image.
+The script will try to find all sprites matching our templates in the image.
 It will then remove those occurrences in a copy `imerased` of the original image.
-The resulting image will only contains white pixels (don't forget, the image is segmented) of our beloved Dora.
+The resulting image will only contains white pixels of our beloved Dora.

-Finally, the script counts all white pixels (so belonging to Dora) in the image and checks in which part of it there are the most.
+Finally, the script counts all white pixels (so belonging to Dora) in the image and checks in which part of it they are the most present.

 Here is a self-explained code.